workmajj/slushbox/README.md

 4. At this point, Chrome should open if it's not already running, and the page will load in a new tab.

 5. Now use a text editor to modify ```test.html```.
 Slushbox will reload the page in Chrome when you save.
 You can also try adding or deleting files in the directory, or creating and modifying subdirectories.
-While the page is open in Chrome, you can even navigate to other linked files.
+While the page is open, you can even navigate to other linked files.

 6. When you're finished, close the browser tab Slushbox originally opened; the command-line program will quit automatically.